DekinderDries/track-shared-js/60-projects/10-digibooky/README.md

 ## Architectural Setup

-Provide a multi-module setup where each module (not package) represents a 'layer'.
+You can optionally provide a multi-module setup where each module (not package) represents a 'layer'.
 - Although a layered architecture might not be the best architecture (for big projects), when used properly(!), it is actually a nice way of separating concerns in your code.
 Read the following links:
     - http://www.codingthearchitecture.com/2016/04/25/layers_hexagons_features_and_components.html